taytayfujif/i-need-pizza/README.md

   - [order17844: Customer Name: Selena Gomez, Address: 9435 Haine St City: San Diego, State: CA, Zip Code: 94333, Pizza: crust: hand           tossed, Pizza Sauce: bbq, Cheese: light, Toppings: Veggies: pinapple, jalapeno, spinach, Meat: ham, Sides: garlic knots, Sauces: N/A,     Special Instructions: please make crust extra crunchy, Payment Type: member reward points, Store id: 586]

-2. Great job turning the orders into objects, however the client has determined that processing one order at a time is too slow and need us to speed us proccessing time.
+2. Great job turning the orders into objects, however the client has determined that processing one order at a time is too slow and need to speed up proccessing time.
 Your new task is to condense the orders into a single object.
 This will help the client get the orders out to the appropriate stores faster and speed up their delivery time.
 Create a new variable called currentOrders that will be equal to one object containing all the current orders.
 Hint: Nesting might be your best friend.

-this.id = id;
-Create an object prototype for three types of robots and pass information, to make them the best robots ever, as the parameters.

-var strongestRobot = new BestRobotEver(1, "Super Strong!", 100000000, "Can cut cake with a karate kick!", 100000, "I AM AWESOME");
-Create a function called printInformation, set the parameter as the created robot variable, and return the information of the robot.
+3. Alright were so close but now we just got some last second changes that need to be applied to the current orders.
+Apply the changes below to the currentOrders object.
+Hint: Think of you can access/change values of an object.
+  -order11821 changes:  Pizza Sauce: classic marinara,  Veggies: add banana peppers, Meat: remove sausage, Cheese: feta

 Call the function printInformation as many times as you can before time runs out!